Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Jesus answered, My kingdom is not of this world.
 If My kingdom were of this world, My servants would have

-despising the shame, and has sat down at the right hand of the throne of God.
-(Hebrews 12.2 NASB)
+cross, despising the shame, and has sat down at the right hand of the throne of God.
+(Hebrews 12:2 NASB)

-transgressions, made us alive together with Christ (by grace you have been saved), and raised us up with Him,
+our transgressions, made us alive together with Christ (by grace you have been saved), and raised us up with

-and seated us with Him in the heavenly places in Christ Jesus….
-(Ephesians 2.4-6 NASB)
+Him, and seated us with Him in the heavenly places in Christ Jesus….
+(Ephesians 2:4-6 NASB)

-So if you have been raised with the Messiah, seek what is above, where the Messiah is, seated at the right hand
+So, if you have been raised with the Messiah, seek what is above, where the Messiah is, seated at the right

-of God.
-Set your minds on what is above, not on what is on the earth.
-For you have died, and your life is hidden
+hand of God.
+Set your minds on what is above, not on what is on the earth .
+For you have died, and your life

-with the Messiah in God.
-When the Messiah, who is your life, is revealed, then you also will be revealed with Him
+is hidden with the Messiah in God.
+When the Messiah, who is your life, is revealed, then you also will be

 To begin, I have a disclaimer: I don't know all that is going on in the Christian world.
 As such I can only report on